baaziznasser/pywinmm/README.md

 ## install pywinmm
 you can install pywinmm through the pypi by using\
 	pip install pywinmm
+## what's new
+* aded PlaySound function, that can use to play a wav files, play wav from resources, and play regestered wav on system
+* aded MessageBeep function, this function can make a beep using the system regestered wavs
+* added Beep function, this function will generate a beep using the frequency and the time that you want
 ## avalable functions
 here is the list of avalable functions\
 * load (load the file)